 Keeping crucial updates from the public during a crisis through the continual use of paywalls can lead to diminished brand trust for news publications.
 Plain and simple.

-While paywalls exist to entice subscription sign-ups and access to premium info and insights, publishers are dropping them during disruptive periods like the pandemic in favor of putting local news and important information in the hands of their readers.
+But publishers are dropping them during disruptive periods like the pandemic in favor of putting local news and important info in the hands of their readers.

 And that’s exactly what several renowned publishers who rely on BlueConic’s customer data platform to build and manage their paywalls have done amid the coronavirus.

-These publishers provide readers with access to the latest reports regarding COVID-19 in exchange for their email addresses.
-One publisher has collected over 70,000 emails in the past few weeks and continues to get 1,000-2,000 emails per day.
+They ask readers for their email addresses to access to the latest COVID news.
+One publishing organization has collected over 70,000 emails in the first few weeks it implemented this approach, and it continues to get 1,000-2,000 emails a day.

 With email addresses in hand, publishing brands have the first-party data they need to grow their audience and continue to understand individuals in their database.